avantikagoyal/avantikagoyal/README.md

 ### Hi!
 Welcome to my GitHub 👋

-- 🔭 I’m currently participating in the Google AI Hackathon to build a creative app that leverages the Gemini model
+- 🔭 I’m currently working on a sentiment analysis project to predict the success of film screenplays
-- 🌱 I’m currently learning about AWS Computing to take the Certification Exam later this year
+- 🌱 I’m currently learning about Apache Spark and Scalable ML in order take the Databricks Machine Learning Associate Exam
 - 👯 I’m looking to collaborate on anything that piques my interest!
-- 💬 Ask me about my favorite podcasts on culture, tech, and social issues :)
+- 💬 Ask me about my favorite podcasts on culture, tech, and media :)

 Check out my repositories below for a deeper dive into my work!